 AJER is a peer-reviewed Journal established in 2017.
 It provides practitioners, educators, researchers and students with state-of-the-art research output in order to promote scholarship, research, professionalism and excellence in the varied disciplines of the built and human environment.
 The focus is to bring together theory, empiricism, practical developments and innovations in the built environment.
 AJER publishes well-researched articles in all specialisms in the fields of Architecture, Building and Construction Management, Estate Management, Fine and Applied Arts, Urban and Regional Planning, Quantity Surveying, Surveying and Geoinformatics, Transportation Planning, Geography, Environmental Management, Meteorology/Climatology, Environmental Law, Environmental Economics, Environmental Health and Environmental Psychology

 AJER is primarily an online peer-reviewed journal publication.
 However, special prints of hardcopies may be commissioned by the Editorial Committee.
 All papers are available on our website under the open access policy.
-The Journal aims to publish three times in the year (April, August, and December).
+The Journal aims to publish two times in the year ( March, and September).
 Also, special issues which will be announced, will be published in line with specific objectives.
 The editorial staff shall endeavour to ensure quick turn-around times and keep authors informed of developments relating to their paper, Submissions are to be made online via the website.
 There ¡s no limitation on number of pages for each article.
 Authors can track the status of their submissions by logging into the webpage.

 AJER will subject all submitted papers to a peer review process after initial screening by the editorial committee.
 The double blind peer-review process will be conducted by at least two reviewers who are experts in the field.
 A paper will be accepted on the recommendation of the Editorial Committee and reviewers of the article.